Ruuska et al.'s Reply, Reviewed: Bias, Causality & Ethics

 “All adolescents undergo repeated population-wide mental health screening through the national school healthcare system, which reduces baseline differences in undetected psychiatric morbidity between groups.
 It is therefore implausible that severe psychiatric disorders would systematically remain unrecognised or be detected solely due to assessment within gender identity services.”

-The rebuttal simply assumes the very premise that requires demonstration.
+The rebuttal provided by the author’s simply assumes the very premise that requires demonstration.

 2. "Doesn't claim definitive causality" sets the bar incredibly low

 In their reply to the letters of concern about their article, Ruuska et al. note that their study does not claim "definitive causality."
-Any scientist or researcher should know that isn't the relevant methodological standard, and pointing to it doesn't address the actual concern: how confidently the authors' own framing, and the media coverage that followed, have treated the findings as evidence that gender-affirming care causes psychiatric harm.
-Virtually no single study, including "gold standard" well-designed RCTs, establishes definitive causality on its own in the social sciences or for complex medical conditions; that's why replication and meta-analysis carry much a lot of weight in the sciences, and justifiably so.
+That’s a very low bar to clear and doesn’t address the actual concern: how confidently the authors' own framing, and the media coverage that followed, have treated the findings as evidence that gender-affirming care causes psychiatric harm or, at the very least, more assessment is needed prior to starting hormone treatment for youth.
+To their credit, the original paper itself does not appear to lean heavily on causal language, and the study's comprehensive cohort is large by any standard, which is a genuine strength of the design.
+Still, virtually no single study, including "gold standard" well-designed RCTs, establishes definitive causality on its own in the social sciences or for complex medical conditions; that's why replication and meta-analysis carry much a lot of weight in the sciences, and justifiably so.
 All sorts of error and bias can creep into studies, one way or another.
 The relevant question is what degree of confidence (high, moderate, low, very low or none) the available evidence supports, not whether causality is definitive.
 On that front, for example, this Ruuska et al. study relies entirely on domestic service-utilization records, which, by design, cannot even tell us if participants in the non-treatment or comparison group did or did not receive care abroad or through private providers, a distinct possibility given Finland's long public waitlists and close proximity to other EU countries where care is accessible.

 3. Ethics approval for a study isn't the same as ethical communication or research practice